Forever, Darling

 Forever, Darling is a 1956 American fantasy romantic comedy film directed by Alexander Hall, written by Helen Deutsch, and starring Lucille Ball, Desi Arnaz, and James Mason.
 In the film, Ball stars as a wife who tries to save her struggling marriage to a chemical engineer (Arnaz) with the help of her guardian angel (Mason).
-Louis Calhern and Natalie Schafer co-star in major supporting roles.
+Louis Calhern and Natalie Schafer co-star in supporting roles.

-Originally intended for William Powell and Myrna Loy, the script took the interest of Ball and Arnaz, who were interested in doing another film for MGM after the success of The Long, Long Trailer.
-The film was produced during hiatus of I Love Lucy.
+Originally intended for William Powell and Myrna Loy, the script caught the interest of Ball and Arnaz, who were interested in making another film for MGM after the success of The Long, Long Trailer.
+The film was produced during the hiatus of I Love Lucy.

 MGM released the film on February 9, 1956.
-Unlike The Long, Long Trailer, the film received mixed reviews and lukewarm commercial response.
+Unlike The Long, Long Trailer, the film received mixed reviews and a lukewarm commercial response.

 Plot

 After five years of marriage, chemical engineer Lorenzo Xavier Vega (Desi Arnaz) tends to neglect his wife Susan (Lucille Ball) in favor of his work.
 When she wishes aloud that she had a more attentive spouse, her Guardian Angel – coincidentally the mirror image of her favorite movie star (James Mason) – appears.

-The angel advises Susan to take a greater interest in Lorenzo's career, so she agrees to accompany him on a camping trip to test the revolutionary new insecticide he's developed.
-However, Susan's dream of a second honeymoon turns into a nightmare when everything that possibly could go wrong does.
+The angel advises Susan to take a greater interest in Lorenzo's career, so she agrees to accompany him on a camping trip to test the revolutionary insecticide he's developed.
+However, Susan's dream of a second honeymoon turns into a nightmare when everything that could go wrong does.
 She becomes determined to save her marriage before it's too late.